Life with an English governess: A personal report on my child’s progress and our family’s experience.

 How we started learning English:

 When my son was 2 years old and had already begun to speak in our native Russian, I began to look for options for studying English.
 There are now a wide selection of private kindergartens in Moscow where kids can study in English, French, Spanish, German or Chinese.
 I supposed that English lessons in a private children’s club would be enough for us, so up until three years old, I took Sergei to English lessons there 3 times a week.
 I asked our Russian nanny to study English with him at home alongside the lessons.
 They studied English words on flashcards and pictures and learnt simple songs and rhymes.
 By the age of three, Sergei had some basic vocabulary, but it seemed that he still could not speak in full phrases.
+They even set out some themed actives based on his favourite Harry Potter characters in a treasure hunt he loved!

 At this point, I decided that a more intensive study of the language and an immersive language environment would help him to improve his level of English.